Skip to main navigation Skip to search Skip to main content

 Biography

-I am a PhD student in International Relations at the College of Asia and the Pacific, Australian National University (ANU).
+PhD candidate in International Relations at the College of Asia and the Pacific, Australian National University (ANU).
 I received my MSc in Asian Studies from RSIS, Nanyang Technological University (NTU) in Singapore, and my BA in Politics and Government from Sciences Po Paris, Campus du Havre.
 Prior to ANU, I worked as Research Assistant in the College of Humanities, Arts and Social Sciences at NTU in Singapore.

-I've published in multiple outlets and periodicals focusing on the Asia-Pacific, including The Diplomat, ISEAS-Fulcrum and Perspective, as well as peer-reviewed journals, namely Review of International Studies, International Relations of the Asia-Pacific, and Millennium Journal of International Studies.
+I've published in multiple outlets focusing on Asia-Pacific like The Diplomat, ISEAS-Fulcrum and Lowy's The Interpreter, as well as peer-reviewed journals, namely Review of International Studies, International Relations of the Asia-Pacific, and Millennium Journal of International Studies.

 Research Interests